 West Cornwall · TR13

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Porthleven, that work is shaped by the place itself — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward fishermen's cottages above the harbour and Victorian terraces.
+The way we approach planning application in Porthleven starts with a measured walk-round — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward converted lofts and warehouses and Victorian terraces.

 Our process